CellFateNucOrg/Boost-HiC/README.md

 Output :
 =================
-Every ouput contact map are stored in hdf5 with the key 'data' in the hdf5 dict.
+Every output contact map are stored in hdf5 with the key 'data' in the hdf5 dict.
+Alternatively, you can have the results in a cooler format by using the '--format cool' option.

--inputmat.hdf5 : The contact map that is load in .matrix at the begin, just convert in hdf5 -inputmat_filtered.hdf5 : The original contact map with some filtered bin -filteredbin.txt : list of raw/col that are filtered or not in the contact map as a boolean list.
+-inputmat.hdf5/cool  : The contact map that is load in .matrix at the begin, just convert in hdf5 -inputmat_filtered.hdf5/cool : The original contact map with some filtered bin -filteredbin.txt : list of raw/col that are filtered or not in the contact map as a boolean list.
--boostedmat.hdf5 : The input mat improved by BoostHiC procedure.
+-boostedmat.hdf5/cool : The input mat improved by BoostHiC procedure.